Skip to main content

 Project Delivery

-Making sure client work is visible, on-track, billable and manageable.
+Project initiation process, setup and tracking, ensuring client work is visible, on-track, billable and manageable.

 • Project deliveryProject setup and financials in ERPNext, detailed delivery in Jira.
+New customers and projects automatically linked between ERP and Jira, no double entry

 ERPNextJira